dapr/java-sdk/examples/src/main/java/io/dapr/examples/state/README.md

     }
 }
 ```
 The code uses the `DaprClient` created by the `DaprClientBuilder`.
 Notice that this builder uses default settings.
 Internally, it is using `DefaultObjectSerializer` for two properties: `objectSerializer` is for Dapr's sent and received objects, and `stateSerializer` is for objects to be persisted.

-This client performs three operations: `client.saveState(...)` for persisting an instance of `MyClass`, then uses the `client.getState(...)` operation in order to retrieve back the persisted state using the same key. `client.deleteState(...)` operation is used to remove the persisted state.
-Finally, the code tries to retrieve the deleted state, which should not be found.
+This example performs multiple operations:
+* `client.saveState(...)` for persisting an instance of `MyClass`.
+* `client.getState(...)` operation in order to retrieve back the persisted state using the same key.
+* `client.executeTransaction(...)` operation in order to update existing state and add new state.
+* `client.getStates(...)` operation in order to retrieve back the persisted states using the same keys.
+* `client.deleteState(...)` operation to remove  one of the persisted states.
+* `client.executeTransaction(...)` operation in order to remove the other persisted state.

+Finally, the code tries to retrieve the deleted states, which should not be found.

 The Dapr client is also within a try-with-resource block to properly close the client at the end.

 ### Running the example